Newington, Edinburgh: Victorian era

 Development in Newington slowed between 1830 and 1850 but soon after resumed at pace.
 In this period, properties in the southern part of Blacket Place and the villas of Mayfield Terrace were developed.
 By 1865, a report by Henry Littlejohn found Newington to be the most densely populated of Edinburgh's southern suburbs.
-In the expanding suburb, burials were accommodated by the establishment of Newington Cemetery, which opened for internments in 1846.
+In the expanding suburb, burials were accommodated by the establishment of Newington Cemetery, which opened for interments in 1846.
 After Warriston Cemetery, Newington, which was laid out by David Cousin from 1848, was the second of Edinburgh's privately managed suburban cemeteries.

 Causewayside, in particular, had, from 1850, become overcrowded and unruly.
 Barriers were erected in Duncan Street and Salisbury Place to prevent the district's inhabitants from accessing the wealthier residences of Minto Street.
 Newington Parish Church supported a missionary in this area from 1866 and permanent mission buildings were established on Causewayside in 1886.
 In these, the Newington Social Union was established in 1892.

 Improved transport links to the city aided Newington's rapid development in this period.
 Buses reached the area in the 1850s and tramcars in 1871.
 Newington Railway Station on the Edinburgh Suburban and Southside Junction Railway opened in 1884.

 The disruption of 1843 saw the establishment of a Free Church congregation on Newington Road.
 A United Presbyterian congregation from Potterrow moved to a new church on the corner of Hope Park Terrace and Causewayside in 1867 while the Congregationalists established a church nearby at Hope Park Terrace in 1876.
 The Free Church went on to establish a congregation at Mayfield in 1875 while a Free congregation from Chambers Street moved to new buildings on Suffolk Road in 1898 under the name Craigmillar Park Free.
 The Church of Scotland established a mission under the name of Mayfield on Craigmillar Park in 1879.
 St Peter's, an Epsicopal church, was built on Lutton Place between 1857 and 1865 while St Columba's Roman Catholic Church was established on Upper Gray Street in 1889.
 Nearby, on Duncan Street, a Baptist church had opened in 1841.
-In 1847, the church was purchased by the United Presbyterians, who moved out in 1863 to the newly-opened Grange Road United Presbyterian Church on the corner of Causewayside and Grange Road in Sciennes.
+In 1847, the church was purchased by the United Presbyterians, who moved out in 1863 to the newly opened Grange Road United Presbyterian Church on the corner of Causewayside and Grange Road in Sciennes.
 After this, the Duncan Street church was again occupied by a Baptist congregation.